bakaraw/bakaraw/README.md

 -->

 - beginner 🌱
-- Focused on learning React and Go 🔭
+- Focused on learning Python and Go 🔭